vdcsolutions/web-scraper/README.md

 Scraping District is a collection of microservices for web scraping and proxy management.
 It consists of three components:

-1. GUI with React.js: A user interface built with React.js for interacting with the scraping API and performing web scraping tasks.
+1. GUI with Svelte - work in progress

 2. Scraping API: A FastAPI-based API that handles web scraping requests and utilizes proxies for fetching target URLs.

-3.
-4. Free Proxy API: Another FastAPI-based API that provides access to a list of free proxies and their details.
+3. Free Proxy API: Another FastAPI-based API that provides access to a list of free proxies and their details.

 4. MongoDB: NoSQL database to save all scraped data and free proxies.